 The school offers a broad range of GCSEs and our success rate is significantly higher than the national average.
-In the sixth form a wide range of courses are available, currently 16 at AS level and 17 at A2 level.
+In the sixth form a wide range of courses are available.
 The curriculum is constantly under review and we respond positively to pupil feedback.
 Qualifications recently introduced include GCSE Dance and BTEC Engineering.
 All our pupils are encouraged to achieve the very best they can.

 Originally established in 1803 to educate orphaned children from military families, the school continues to maintain and be proud of its strong military ethos.
 We Troop the Colour each year on our prizegiving day at the end of the summer term, and we mark important commemorative dates in the calendar including Remembrance Sunday with the whole school and military band on Parade.
 We put particular emphasis on traditional values such as courage, integrity, respect, commitment, loyalty and self-discipline – we believe this helps our pupils develop character and skills for life.
 The school often attracts unique opportunities such as performing with the military band at Twickenham and at The Sun’s Military Awards, or being included in The Festival of Remembrance at the Royal Albert Hall.

 By choosing to live and study with us, your child is choosing to become part of a very special community.
 It’s extremely important to staff that our pupils enjoy boarding and are able to forge strong friendships.
 Our experienced housemasters and housemistresses offer excellent pastoral care and support, alongside an in-house team of tutors, pastoral leaders and housekeepers.
 It’s a busy and vibrant place, especially on weekends, with various activities and trips on offer.

 A good school is about much more than what is learnt in the classroom – sports, outdoor activities and the Duke of Edinburgh’s Award Scheme and the Combined Cadet Force (CCF) continue to play a leading role in the lives of all of our pupils.
 Extra-curricular opportunities include over 70 clubs and activities (such as Chapel choir, fencing, horse riding and trampolining), while all the key sports are played here including rugby, netball, hockey, cricket and athletics.